 When we plan the trip early, we can see various advantages.
 We can get in on early-bird discounts, we can book during off-season times to save big and enjoy less-crowded areas, we can come up with more creative adventures, and we can start saving well in advance with a certain limit in mind.

 If we don’t plan, we might still try to take a vacation, however, it will be rushed.
 By rushing, we risk forgetting to bring certain things, we don’t research and miss out on experiences, and we generally pay more for last-minute purchases.

 7. Have a growing relationship

 To have a growing relationship, we must be continually growing.
 If we want something to grow, we must feed it.
 Our relationships like food such as; positive conversation, relationship-building education, spontaneous love and romance, encouragement, respect, trust, and honesty.

 These are things that we must work at daily if we want to see growth.
-My blog is primarily directed at personal development for couples.
-Some article touch on personal development for self, but these directly affect the relationship.

 If we have anger issues and go around angry all the time, we can be sure that the relationship will suffer to some degree.
 Does this mean that the relationship needs to undergo some form of improvement?

 No. It means that the grumpy person needs to undergo some form of improvement.
 By doing this, the relationship can benefit from a better mood and attitude.

 On the relationship side, if there is no intimacy or communication, this is something that needs attention and will require both to work on the improvement.